YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 3.11.
-Provision the qto web users
+Provision QTO web users
 Open the cnf/env/dev.env.json, change the env-&gt;AdminEmail with an e-mail you have access to.
 Restart the web servers as shown bellow.
-Login via the
+Login via web interface.

     # the start action performs restart as well, if the web servers are running
     ./src/bash/qto/qto.sh -a mojo-hypnotoad-start

 ### 3.12.
 Create the tst product instance
-If you revisit the target architecture picture(@installations_doc-10), the actions so far have been only the installations of the dev instance - which you should have be now up and running.
+If you revisit the target architecture picture(@installations_doc-10), the actions so far have been only the installations of the dev instance, which you should have be now up and running.
-QTO is designed around the idea of developing in dev ( aka doing things for first time and possibly with some errors ), testing in tst ( more of a testing and configuration allowed, but not developing with minor errors and prd ( where no errors are allowed and everything should go smoothly ).
+QTO is designed around the idea of developing in dev (aka doing things for first time and possibly with some errors), testing in tst (more of a testing and configuration allowed, but not developing with minor errors) and prd (where no errors are allowed and everything should go smoothly).
-Thus by now you have achieved only the dev instance deployment
+Thus by now you have achieved only the dev instance deployment.

     ./src/bash/qto/qto.sh -a to-env=tst

 ### 3.13.
 Provision the tst database
-If you re-visit the target architecture picture( installations_doc-10), the actions so far have been only the installations of the dev instance - which you should have be now up and running.
+If you revisit the target architecture picture(installations_doc-10), the actions so far have been only the installations of the dev instance, which you should have be now up and running.
-QTO is designed around the idea of developing in dev ( aka doing things for first time and possibly with some errors ), testing in tst ( more of a testing and configuration allowed, but not developing with minor errors and prd ( where no errors are allowed and everything should go smoothly ).
+QTO is designed around the idea of developing in dev (aka doing things for first time and possibly with some errors), testing in tst (more of a testing and configuration allowed, but not developing with minor errors and prd (where no errors are allowed and everything should go smoothly).
 Thus by now you have achieved only the dev instance deployment

 ### 3.14.
-Fork the production instance
+Fork production instance
-The creation of this one should succeed at once, as it is perform exactly in the same way as the creation of the testing ( tst ) instance.
+The creation of this one should succeed at once, as it is performed exactly in the same way as the creation of the testing (tst) instance.
 You "fork" the production instance by issuing the following command:

     # for the tst product instance into the prd product instance